icinganalysis/icinganalysis.github.io/content/basics/ice_protection.md

 which provides heat to the area to be protected.

-Thermal ice protection with enough heating provides "Anti-Icing", which prevents the formation of ice by evaporating all of the impingeing water.
+Thermal ice protection with enough heating provides "Anti-Icing", which prevents the formation of ice by evaporating all of the impinging water.
 This can be a demanding amount of power for large areas.

 At lower power, "Running Wet" protection prevents ice over the heated area,